QuantEcon/lecture-python-intro/lectures/business_cycle.md

 (gdp_growth)=
 ## GDP growth rate

-First, we look at GDP growth.
+First we look at GDP growth.

 Let's source our data from the World Bank and clean it.